CSE232-MSU/CSE232/README.md

-# CSE232
+# CSE 232
-CSE232 - Introduction to Programming II at Michigan State University
+CSE 232 - Introduction to Programming II at Michigan State University